kalekdev/uni/semester-1/analysis-1/notes.typ

 $
 - A function is continuous at $x_0 <=> lim_(x->x_0) f(x) = f(x_0)$, this is the same as the continuity definition.

-/ Definition - Indeterminate Form: Although combinations of limits such as $oo + oo = oo$ are allowed, certain combinations cannot be computed through simple addition / multiplication and are named *indeterminate forms*:
+/ Definition - Indeterminate Form: Although combinations of limits involving $oo$ such as $oo + oo = oo$ are allowed, certain combinations are unstable (can be thought of as race conditions) and are named *indeterminate forms*:
 $
-  oo -oo, 0 dot oo, 0 / 0, oo / oo, 0^0
+  oo -oo, 0 dot oo, 0 / 0, oo / oo, 0^0, 1^oo, oo^0
 $
+For example, $n^oo -> 0$ if $n-> 1$ from the left, or it may tend to $-> oo$ if $n->1$ from the right.
+The rate of growth of the exponent vs base also plays a role.
+Therefore extreme caution must be taken with such forms and there may not always be enough information to reach a conclusive answer.
-Instead, one can often simplify an expression, for example by dividing polynomials in a fraction by some power of $n$ to reduce terms to $a/n^i$, which can be eliminated as they tend towards $0$ as $n->oo$.
+- One can often simplify an expression to avoid such forms, for example by dividing polynomials in a fraction by some power of $n$ to reduce terms to $a/n^i$, which can be eliminated as they tend towards $0$ as $n->oo$.
 In more difficult cases, one may be able to apply l'Hôpital's Theorem or rewrite the function as a Taylor expansion.

 / Theorem - Composition of Limits: Consider a function $f: X -> Y$ such that the limit $lim_(x->x_0) f(x)$ is defined.
 If $f$ is composed with a *continuous* function $g: Y -> Z$, the following holds true:
 $